 Too bad that it only fits a lipstick and your phone: it would be pretty but useless!

-I don’t know about you, but I definitely haul around a lot of stuff.
+I don’t know about you, but I bring along a lot of stuff.

 Camera, phone, lipstick, a foldable umbrella because you never know, hat, sunglasses… I don’t do tiny bags!